tyw05/tyw05/README.md

 I worked as a part-time software engieer in previous job.
 I'm interested in web development, cloud management and programming.

 * 🌍  I'm based in Hong Kong
-* 🚀  I'm currently working on [a fullstack course](http://github.com/tyw05/FullStackOpen2023)
+* 🚀  I'm currently working as a FrontEnd software engineer.
-* 🧠  I'm learning full stack web development
+* 🧠  I'm learning full stack web && mobile development

 ### Skills